Footways to be upgraded between Wyle Cop and English Bridge in Shrewsbury

-This work is being carried out as part of the Shrewsbury Integrated Transport Package (SITP) and will include the upgrading of footway and kerbing materials with natural stone products.
+This work is being carried out as part of the Shrewsbury Integrated Transport Package (SITP) and will include the upgrading of footway and kerbing materials with natural stone products – and the resurfacing of the carriageway.
 The aim is to enhance and improve the area and complete the new Abbey Foregate ‘gateway’ to the town centre.

 The work is expected to take approximately seven weeks to complete.

 To see a detailed plan of the work, click here to visit the Shropshire Council website.

 It follows on from the improvement work being carried out at Shrewsbury gyratory and Coleham Head as part of the SITP, which is due to be completed next Monday (13 November 2017) once the traffic signals are in place and operational.

 A programme of enhancement works in Shrewsbury town centre will then begin in March 2018, including the upgrading of Pride Hill.

 Steve Davenport, Shropshire Council’s Cabinet member for highways and transport, said:

 “The work carried out at the gyratory and between Wyle Cop and English Bridge will create a new ‘gateway’ into the town centre and, in effect, extend the town centre out to Abbey Foregate.
 This will greatly enhance the area and the town, and be of particular benefit to traders in the Wyle Cop area.

 “The enhancement work that will then begin in the town centre aims to make a positive and consistent change to the quality of the public realm.
 Improvements will be made in a number of locations but, as the primary shopping street in the town centre, the physical upgrading of Pride Hill – which will include resurfacing, new street furniture and other improvements – is key to this enhancement work.